Maryland Will Be Epicenter Of This Year's 'Cicada-Palooza'

 BALTIMORE (WJZ) — In 2021, Marylanders will have a front-row seat to something that may seem apocalyptic.

 A University of Maryland professor says the state is at the epicenter of the cicada emergence.
-That means countless insects will emerge starting in early May.READ MORE: 10% Of Baltimore City Population Received At Least One Dose Of COVID-19 Vaccine, Officials Say, Urge Patience
+That means countless insects will emerge starting in early May.READ MORE: WATCH LIVE: Howard County Officials Give Update On COVID Vaccination Distribution

-The so-called “cicada-palooza” is going to happen the last two weeks of May and into early June.READ MORE: Maryland State Police Respond To 131 Crashes Monday Morning As Winter Storm Brings Snow, Sleet
+The so-called “cicada-palooza” is going to happen the last two weeks of May and into early June.READ MORE: At Least 160 Confederate Symbols Removed In 2020, SPLC Says

-In some areas, 1.5 million cicadas could emerge from the ground per acre as part of a 17-year cycle.MORE NEWS: Man Shot In Thigh In Fells Point Monday Evening; Police Believe Shooting Was Targeted
+In some areas, 1.5 million cicadas could emerge from the ground per acre as part of a 17-year cycle.MORE NEWS: Marriott Names Anthony Capuano As New CEO

 Get alerts from WJZ first!
 Follow WJZ on Facebook and download the app.